Vodafone/vault-plugin-aead/README.md

 # INFRASTRUCTURE
-For proper deployment, not local testing, we use Vault Enterprise v1.9 and Consul v1.10 This is deployed on GCP's GKE
+For proper deployment, not local testing, we use Vault Enterprise v1.12.0 and Consul v1.10 This is deployed on GCP's GKE

+Note that the solution works on community and enterprise vault, but only the enterprise version supports the concept of performance replicas.
+To get high throughput, the performance replica feature is required because without this feature all traffic is routed through the master vault pod, but the performance is gained via Kubernetes horizonal scaling, and the traffic being routed through hundreds of pods

 Components:
 * Cloud DNS is providing high-availability of domain and pointing to the correct external load balancer